Acceptance rate 46%

 3.2 Registration to System

-It is required to register into the e-Collittera system for the first time while entering by clicking “Create Account” button on the registration screen and the fill the opening form with real information.
-Some of the information required in form is absolutely necessary and the registration will not work if these fields are not completely filled.
+It is required to register into the e-Collittera system for the first time while entering by clicking the “Create Account” button on the registration screen and the filling out the opening form with real information.
+Completing all the required fields in the form is essential for a successful registration.
+Without providing the necessary information, the registration process will not be able to proceed.

-After the registration, a “Welcome” mail is sent to the user by the system automatically reminding user name and password.
-Authors are expected to return to the entry screen and log on with their user name and password for the submission.
+After the registration, a “Welcome” email is sent to the user by the system, reminding your user name and password.
+Authors are expected to return to the entry screen and log in with their user name and password for the submission.
 Please use only English characters while determining your username and password.

-If you already registered into the e-Collittera system and forget your password, you should click on “Forgot My Password” button and your user name and password will be mailed to your e-mail in a short while.
+If you already registered into the e-Collittera system and forget your password, you should click on “Forgot My Password” button and your user name and password will be e-mailed to you in a short while.

 3.3 Submitting a New Article

 Warning.
-If “Return to Main Page” button is clicked after this level, the article automatically assigned as “Partially Submitted Manuscripts”.
+If “Return to Main Page” button is clicked after this level, the article will be automatically assigned as “Partially Submitted Manuscripts”.

 Warning.
 No additions to cornered parenthesis are allowed.
 Otherwise, the system will not be able to show the special characters.

-3.2.5 Abstract The summary of the article should be entered to Abstract window at this level.
+3.3.4 Abstract The summary of the article should be entered to the Abstract window.
 There must be an English summary for all articles and the quantity of words must be not more than 200.
-If special characters such as alpha, beta, pi or gamma are used in summary, they can be added by Abstract window.
+If special characters such as alpha, beta, pi or gamma are used in summary, they can be added from the Abstract window.
 You may add the character by clicking the relevant button and the system will automatically add the required character to the text.
-The abstract of the articles is accessible for arbitrators; so, you should not add any information related to the institutions and authors in this summary part.
+The abstract of the articles is accessible for the reviewers; so, you should not add any information related to the institutions and authors in this summary part.
 Otherwise, the article will be returned without evaluation.
 Authors will be required to comply with the rules.

 Warning.
 No additions to cornered parenthesis are allowed.
 Otherwise, the system will not be able to show the special characters.

-3.2.7 Cover Letter If the submitting article was published as thesis and/or presented in a congress or elsewhere, all information of thesis, presented congress or elsewhere should be delivered to the editor and must be mentioned by the “Cover Letter” field.
+3.3.6 Cover Letter If the submitting article was published as a thesis and/or presented in a congress (or elsewhere); all information about the thesis, presented congress (or elsewhere) should be delivered to the editor and must be mentioned in the “Cover Letter” section.

-Second step is to select the file category.
+Second step is to select a file category.
 Options are: Main Document, Black and White Figure, Color Figure and Video.

-Reminder.
-If the prepared article includes more than one file (such as main document, black and white figure, video), the transaction will be continued by starting from the first step.
-The image files must be in previously defined format.
-After all required files were added, Continue button should be clicked.
-All details and features of the article might be reached from the Article Information page.
+Reminder: If the prepared article includes more than one file (such as main document, black and white figure, video), the transaction will be continued by starting from the first step.
+The image files must be in the previously defined format.
+After all required files are added, “Continue” button should be clicked.
+All details and features of the article can be reached from the Article Information page.

-This page is the last step of the transaction which ensures that entered information is controlled.
+This page is the last step of the transaction which ensures that the entered information is controlled.

-File Download This window submits two alternatives, one of them is to ensure the file to be opened in valid site and the second one is to ensure to download submitted file into the computer.
+File Download: This window submits two alternatives; one of them is to ensure that the file can be opened on a valid site and the second is to ensure that the submitted file can be downloaded to the computer.

-Opening the Category part on fourth column can change the category of the file.
+Opening the Category part on the fourth column can change the category of the file.

-Opening the Order column on fifth column can change the order of file.
+Opening the Order column on the fifth column can change the order of the file.

 The file can be deleted by clicking on Delete button on the last column.
 Before deleting, system will ask the user again if it is appropriate or not.

-3.3.4 Page to Follow the Article The Main Page of Author ensures possibility to follow the article.
+3.3.10 Page to Follow the Article The Main Page tab of the author ensures possibility to follow the article.
 This page consists of three different parts; some information and bridges related to the sent articles, revision required articles and the articles that are not completed to be sent.

-3.3.4.1 Articles Not Completed to be Sent After the sending transaction was started, if article is not able to continue until the ninth step or could not be sent due to technical problems shown at this part.
-Here you can find the information such as the article’s number which is assigned by system, title and formation date.
-You may delete the articles by using Delete button on the right column, if the article is not considered to send into the system.
+3.3.11 Articles Not Yet Completed for Submission After the sending transaction was started, if article is not able to continue until the ninth step or could not be sent due to technical problems shown at this part, you may find the information such as the article’s number which is assigned by system, title and formation date.
+You may delete the articles by using Delete button on the right column.

-3.3.4.2 Articles that Require Revision Articles, which were evaluated by the referee and accepted by the editor with revision, continues to Waiting for Revision table.
+3.3.12 Articles that Require Revision Articles, which were evaluated by the reviewer and accepted by the editor with revision, passes to Waiting for Revision tab.

 The required revisions can be seen in “Notes” part by clicking the articles title.

 In order to send any revision, Submit Revision button on the last column should be clicked.
-This connection will take the author to the first level of Adding Article and the author can complete the revision transaction by carrying out the steps one by one.
+This connection will take the author to the first level of Adding Article and the author can complete the revision transaction by carrying out the steps.
 All changes must be made in the registered file, and this changed file must be resent.
-Author’s most efficacious replies relating to the changes must be typed in “Cover Letter” part.
+In addition to the revised manuscript, Author’s most efficacious replies relating to the changes must be submitted in “Cover Letter” part.

-If the is transaction is discontinued, the system move the revised article to Submitted Manuscripts part and the transaction can be continued from here.
+If the is transaction is discontinued, the system moves the revised article to Submitted Manuscripts tab and the transaction can be continued from there.

 After the transaction was completed, the system moves the revised article to “Submitted Manuscripts” part.